Kirsteen Williamson was a remarkable woman in more ways than one.

 Its hard to imagine a time when Kirsteen wasn’t so utterly beloved.
 You’d be hard pushed to find anyone who has a bad word to say about her nowadays either professionally or personally.
 Her albums are still best sellers, and according to all who ever worked with her, she was the loveliest woman.
 There have been countless books, documentaries and even a really crappy film made about her life.

-“A Star Vanishes Into The Night”, which was released in 1997 was a truly terrible movie.
-It was the usual sensationalised bullshit that films about the lives of dead celebrities almost always are, but ironically the thing that it was most widely ridiculed for, the ending where Kirsteen is abducted by aliens is actually closer to the truth than people know.
+“A Star Vanishes Into The Night”, which was released in 1997 was the usual sensationalised bullshit that films about the lives of dead celebrities almost always are, but ironically the thing that it was most widely ridiculed for, the ending where Kirsteen is abducted by aliens is actually closer to the truth than people know.

 In 1989 Kirsteen was at the very bottom of her fame and personal life.
 Her last album had been released in 1984 and it hadn’t exactly been her greatest work.
 Even today, whilst not as badly thought of as it was at the time, its still looked on as being a somewhat unspectacular end to a once glittering career.